xjacobekx/automation-portfolio/README.md

 # automation-portfolio
-This is my first ever project for an automation project.
+This is my first ever automation project.